Advanced Police Studies

 - For failure to meet academic program standards by failing two or more courses in the same term.

-- Failure to meet practicum health requirements to secure acceptance at any prospective practicum host agency.
+- Failure to meet placement health requirements to secure acceptance at any prospective placement host agency, as the placement is a requirement for graduation.

-- The Program Coordinator and/or Department Chair meet with the student to explain the reason(s) for discontinuance and complete the Discontinuance Form.
-A copy of the form is forwarded to the Registrar.
+- The Program Coordinator and/or Department Chair meet with the student to explain the reason(s) for discontinuance and to complete the Discontinuance Form.
+A copy of the form, signed by the Chair, is forwarded to the Registrar.

 Students not planning to return to the APS program the following semester are expected to complete a Withdrawal Form available from the Program Coordinators, the Registrar's Office, or on the College website.